Imagine using your spare time to create a dropshipping business that generates passive income while you sleep. Sounds like a dream, right?

 You’ll want to create new content for your own brand as often as possible.
 You can use a free tool like Google Trends to find trending keywords, then add designs that match them.
 This helps get your small business seen on Google search results easier.

-You can also use SEO tools like ahrefs and SurferSEO.
+You can also use SEO tools like Ahrefs and SurferSEO.
 We use both of these for our content on UpFlip.

 Every platform has different algorithms, so the content you create will need to be based on best practices for that platform.
 Ryan told us he prefers to create dropshipping business content for the following platforms: